 (b) the Seller (or the Seller’s nominated carrier) delivers the Goods to the Buyer’s nominated address even if the Buyer is not present at the address.

-(a) orders to the value of $250.00 net Price and over will have freight prepaid to the Buyer’s nominated address for orders accepted by the Seller;
+(a) orders to the value of $150.00 net Price and over will have standard freight prepaid to the Buyer’s nominated address for orders accepted by the Seller.
+Orders to the value of less than $150.00 net Price with standard freight will be charged $30+GST as freight & processing charge

 (c) the Buyer must take Delivery by receipt or collection of the Goods whenever they are tendered for Delivery.
 In the event that the Buyer is unable to take Delivery of the Goods as arranged, then the Seller shall be entitled to charge a reasonable fee for redelivery and/or storage.